HTTPArchive/almanac.httparchive.org/src/README.md

 prince "http://127.0.0.1:8080/en/2019/ebook?print&printer&page-size=A5&inside-margin=19.5mm&bleed=3mm&prince-trim=5mm&base-font-size=10px" -o static/pdfs/web_almanac_2019_en_print_A5.pdf
 ```

-Note this will create two extra pages at the begining which will need to be removed with a PDF editor to start with a clean page starting on right hand side for printing.
+Note this will create two extra pages at the begining which will need to be removed with a PDF editor (e.g. Adobe Acrobat) to start with a clean page starting on right hand side for printing.
 Please remove these before checking in versions into git.

-It is also possible to generate a cover using the `ebook_cover` route.
-This consists of basically 2 pages - the front and back cover as one page (with spine in between) and the inside two pages as another page.
+It is also possible to generate a cover using the `&cover` URL param.
+This consists of basically 2 pages - the first page is a double width-page with front and back cover as one page (with spine in between) and the second page is a blank inside page.

 ```
 prince "http://127.0.0.1:8080/en/2019/ebook?cover" -o static/pdfs/web_almanac_2019_en_cover_A5.pdf
 ```

-Params accepted are (note spine and pageWidth are unit-less to allow for easy addition):
+Extra params accepted for the cover are are (note spine and pageWidth are unit-less to allow for easy addition in the code):

 - spine - defaults to 25
-- pageWidth - defaults to 148 (for A5)
+- pageWidth - defaults to 148 (for A5).
+Note this is the front cover width and not the full width of front cover and back cover and spine.
 - pageHeight - defaults to 210 (for A5)
 - unit - which unit the above measurements are in (defaults to mm)
 - base-font-size - set the base font-size (10px by default), which may need to be increased if changing page size.